cproctor/retro/documentation/source/introduction.rst

     state = {"score": 0}
     game = Game(
         [ship, spawner],
-        state
+        state,
         board_size=(WIDTH, HEIGHT)
     )
     game.play()

-You should have a fully-functioning game.
-The full
+You should have a fully-functioning game. :ref:`nav` contains a few more details to make the game look nicer.
+Read :ref:`snake` for a more complex example game.

 .. toctree::
    :maxdepth: 1